ngafar/nacelle-sdk-testbed/README.md

 ## Installation

-Ensure you have [nvm](https://github.com/nvm-sh/nvm) installed.
+Ensure you have [nvm](https://github.com/nvm-sh/nvm) installed, then run:

-Then run

 ```
 nvm use
 ```

-Followed by
+followed by:

 ```
 npm i